Admiralty Island: History

-In 1986 it was named a biosphere reserve along with Glacier Bay National Park.
+In 1986 it was named a biosphere reserve along with Glacier Bay National Park under the Man and the Biosphere Programme.

 Ecology

 Western hemlock, Sitka spruce and western redcedar dominate the prolific rainforest vegetation; wildlife in abundance includes brown bear, bald eagles, many species of salmon, whales, and deer.
 Admiralty Island is home to the highest density of brown bears in North America.
 An estimated 1,600 brown bears inhabit the island, outnumbering Admiralty's human residents nearly three to one.
 It has more brown bears than the entire lower 48 states, and one of the highest densities of bald eagles in the world.

 Whaling

 Murder Cove is located at the southernmost portion of the island and was home to the Tyee Company whaling station.

 Mining

 The Greens Creek mine is an underground silver, gold, zinc and lead mine located on the northwest end of the island, within the national monument.
 It began operations in 1989.

 Recreation

 Admiralty Island offers opportunities for outdoor recreation.
 The 32-mile Cross Admiralty Canoe Route is a popular destination for backcountry canoeing and kayaking, traversing the breadth of the island through a series of lakes, streams and trail portages, with several cabins and shelters along the way.
 While the modern route was laid out and constructed by the Civilian Conservation Corps in the 1930s, it follows traces long used by the island's native inhabitants for hunting, fishing and trading.

 The Pack Creek Brown Bear Viewing Area offers visitors the opportunity to observe brown bears in their natural habitat as they fish for salmon and interact with one another during the summer months.
 Permits are required for all visitors to Pack Creek; they can be obtained through the Forest Service.

+Over recent decades, various fishing and outdoor recreation lodges have opened up on the island with most of these lodges operating in the Tlingit town of Angoon.
+There’s also one lodge on a small, privately held plot of land within the national monument.